January 1, 2023

 I would like you to think about the moment you discovered that you would be a parent.
 Be it a pregnancy test, the moment you decided to adopt a child or any other way, you began the process of bringing a child into your life.
 That was the beginning of your side of the parent-child relationship.

 Your relationship with your child started when you began preparing to become a parent.
-Picking out the nursery's colors, choosing their name, and all the things that go into preparing to become a parent.
-Now, let's consider when the relationship began for your child.
+Picking out the nursery’s colors, choosing their name, and all the things that go into preparing to become a parent.
+Now, let’s consider when the relationship began for your child.
 I think we can agree that you had a head start and the space to prepare on your side of the relationship.
 The family relationship starts uneven and creates an uneven power dynamic, which makes the family relationship asymmetrical.
-To have a secure family relationship between parent and child, as a parent, you must de-center your experience as a parent.
+To have a good relationship between parent and child, as a parent, you must de-center your experience as a parent.

 That statement might trigger feelings of uncertainty.
 What do I mean, de-center?
 I invite you to stay gentle with yourself as we seek ways to de-center yourself from that asymmetrical parent-child family relationship.
 Parents hold so much power within these relations, just as Uncle Ben tells Peter Parker in Spider-man, “with great power comes great responsibility.”
 Let’s consider that responsibility and lean into it while we begin to see things from a new perspective.